 “What’s on your list?” she asked us excitedly.

 “Well, we love three lettered names, like Sam, Ray and Ned,” I replied writing the names on coasters as memorabilia from the night.

 “Oh, Ned.
 Really?
 Ned … Ned? ” she said, her tone of voice alerting me that I had just ripped out her heart.
 “I’ve wanted to call my firstborn Ned ever since primary school.
-It’s my all-time favorite name,” she confessed.
+It’s my all-time favourite name,” she confessed.

-Back up, your not even pregnant!
-I felt like saying in response, but seconds later I started to feel bad for her because a) she wasn’t, b) doesn’t have a man in her life and is at the age where she’s watching her biological clock tick away, and c) she loved the name Ned so much and for so long, how could I possibly hurt her by ‘stealing’ it?
+Back up, you’re not even pregnant!
+I felt like saying in response, but seconds later I started to feel bad for her because a) she wasn’t, b) she doesn’t have a man in her life and is at the age where she’s watching her biological clock tick away, and c) she loved the name Ned so much and for so long, how could I possibly hurt her by ‘stealing’ it?

 So we went with Sam, which I sort of regret, but that’s a different story!